NucleusEngineering/serverless/.journey/00-run.neos.md

 ![Cloud Run Logo](https://storage.googleapis.com/gweb-cloudblog-publish/images/retail_2022_XfdMe3d.max-700x700.jpg)

 In this tutorial we'll learn how to remotely build a container image from source code, store the image in Artifact Registry and deploy it to Cloud Run.
-After that, we'll familiarize ourselves with the Cloud Run UI, it's API and explore some of the avaliable options to tweak our service.
+After that, we'll familiarize ourselves with the Cloud Run UI, it's API and explore some of the available options to tweak our service.

 <walkthrough-tutorial-difficulty difficulty="2"></walkthrough-tutorial-difficulty>